Ali and the Merchant of Baghdad ~ Folktale Stories for Kids

-"Not so fast," said the pretend judge, “before you give your oath, I should like to see the jar of olives."
-The child playing the part of Ali Cogia bowed low, walked away and in a few moments returned.
+"Not so fast," said the pretend judge to the merchant.
+"Before you give your oath, I should like to see the jar of olives."
+The child playing the part of Ali bowed low, walked away and in a few moments returned.
 He pretended to set a jar before the judge, telling him that it was the same jar he had left with the merchant.
 The supposed judge turned to the make-pretend merchant and asked him to confirm that it was in fact the same jar, which he did confirm.
-Then the judge ordered Ali Cogia to take off the cover, and the pretend judge made as if he looked into it.
+Then the judge ordered Ali to take off the cover, and the pretend judge made believe as if he looked into it.

-Two boys, posing as olive merchants, presented themselves.
+Two other boys, posing as olive merchants, presented themselves.
 "Tell me," said the sham judge, "how long will olives keep fit to eat?"

-"Sir," replied the two merchants, "no matter how great the care taken of them, olives will hardly be worth anything the third year, for then they have neither taste nor color."
+"Sir," replied the two pretend merchants, "no matter how great the care taken of them, olives will hardly be worth anything the third year, for then they have neither taste nor color."

 "If that is so," answered the judge, "look into that jar and tell me how long it has been since those olives were put into it."

 "Take notice of this house," said the caliph to the vizier, "and bring the boy to me tomorrow, that he may appear in court with me to try this case himself.
-Take care also to remind the real Ali Cogia to bring his jar of olives with him.
-And bring two olive experts as well."
+Take care also to remind the real Ali to bring his jar of olives with him.
+And to bring two olive experts as well."

-At these words Ali Cogia presented the jar and placed it at the caliph's feet.
+At these words Ali presented the jar and placed it at the caliph's feet.
 The boy asked the merchant whether this was in fact the jar that had been left in his warehouse for seven years, and the merchant agreed that it was so.
 Then the boy opened the jar.
 The caliph looked at the olives, took one and tasted it, giving another to the boy.
 Afterwards the merchants were called, who examined the olives and reported that they were good, and of that year.
-The boy told them that Ali Cogia had said that it was seven years since he had put the olives in the jar.
+The boy told them that Ali had said that it was seven years since he had put the olives in the jar.
 Therefore, the boy concluded, the jar must have been tampered with since that time.

 The wretch who was accused saw plainly that the opinions of the olive merchants would convict him.
 He confessed to his crime, and revealed where the thousand pieces of gold were hidden.
-The fortune was quickly located and restored to Ali Cogi.
-The caliph sternly told the merchant that it was good for him that he decided to confess and to return the gold; that otherwise he would have received one hundred floggings in addition to his sentence of ten years in prison!
+The fortune was quickly located and restored to Ali.
+The king sternly told the merchant that it was good for him that he decided to confess and to return the gold.
+Otherwise he would have received one hundred floggings in addition to his sentence of ten years in prison!

 "Ali Cogia and the Merchant of Baghdad" is based on "The Story of Ali Cogia, a Merchant of Bagdad," a story from The Arabia Nights' Entertainments by The Reverend George Flyer Townsend (Federick A. Stokes Company: New York, 1891), pp. 158-170.
 Adapted by Elaine Lindy ©1998.
 All rights reserved.